 On this page: The liver | What is primary liver cancer? | How is secondary cancer in the liver different? | How common is cancer in the liver? | What are the symptoms? | What are the risk factors? | Which health professionals will I see?

-The liver is the largest organ inside the body.
-It is on the right side of the tummy area (abdomen), next to the stomach.
-It is found under the ribs, just beneath the right lung and the diaphragm.
+The liver is the largest organ in the body, and is part of the digestive system.
+It is found on the right side of the abdomen, next to the stomach.
+It is under the ribs, just beneath the right lung and the diaphragm.
 The diaphragm is a sheet of muscle that separates the chest from the abdomen.

 The liver is made up of two sections: the right and left lobes.
 Blood flows into the liver from the hepatic artery and the portal vein.
 Blood from the hepatic artery carries oxygen, while blood from the portal vein carries nutrients and waste products (toxins).

 Unlike other internal organs, the liver can usually repair itself if injured.
 It can continue to function even when only a small part is working.
 After surgery or injury, a healthy liver can grow back to normal size in 6–8 weeks.

 Bile is made in the liver and stored in the gall bladder.
 It is carried by the bile duct to the bowel, where it helps to break down fats.

 This is when a malignant tumour starts in the liver.
 There are different types of primary liver cancer:

 This is a secondary cancer that started in another part of the body, but has now spread (metastasised) to the liver.
 Because it is a secondary cancer, it is considered advanced cancer.